 Navigating the Weather

 The weather in Iceland can be unpredictable.
 It’s crucial to dress in layers and be prepared for sudden changes.
 Waterproof and windproof outerwear is a must.
-Additionally, keep an eye on the Icelandic Meteorological Office website (vedur.is) for up-to-date weather information.
+Additionally, keep an eye on the Icelandic Meteorological Office website for up-to-date weather information.

 Driving Safely